daftengineer/daftengineer.github.io/_posts/2018-08-25-fraud-detection-using-GBT.markdown

 ---

 <div style="color:black;"><p></p>
 <p style="text-align:justify;">Here, we are going to tackle the same problem as ML1 but with different algorithm.
 The algorithm is called Gradient Boosted Trees.
-It is type of decision tree algorithm optimised using </p>
+It is type of decision tree algorithm optimising differential loss function by using boosting.</p>
 <p style="text-align:justify;"></p>
 <p>&nbsp;</p>
 </div>